Weddings and Commitment Ceremonies

 • Click the Continue text to enter your payment information and finalize the transaction.

-You will receive a confirmation email from Pay.gov retain this for your records.
+• You will receive a confirmation email from Pay.gov retain this for your records.
+The Visitor Services office will automatically receive an email confirmation/receipt of the payment.
 You do not need to forward this confirmation.
-The Visitor Services office will automatically receive an email confirmation/receipt of the payment.

-By signing the permit, you are certifying that you have read, understood and will abide by all of the permit conditions, and the details are correct.
-Once the permit is finalized, any changes such as the date, location, time, maximum number of people may be done but it will require a $100 reprocessing fee.
+Once the permit is finalized, any changes such as the date, location, time, and maximum number of people, will require a $100 reprocessing fee.

 A copy of the fully executed permit signed by the authorizing official, will be returned to you via email.
 You will need to have a printed copy of the fully executed permit with you on site during the event.

-You are expected to share the permit with a photographer, videographer, officiant, or event planner, and they are expected to understand the regulations and permit conditions.
+You are expected to share the permit with the individual in charge and support personnel identified in the application as they are expected to understand the regulations and permit conditions.

 Regulations and Permit Conditions